plamber/plamber.github.io/_posts/2019-10-24-Create-Custom-Connector-That-Accesses-An-Anonymous-REST-API.md

 - Specify your desired Project Name.
 I am going to call *SimpleRESTApi*.
 - When asked for the type of web application, choose *API*

 This will create a standard ASP.NET Core Web Application template with the *ValuesController*.
-When starting the debugger it will immediately launch your endpoint [YourLocalHostAddress]/api/values and return an array of values: ["value1","value2"].
+When starting the debugger it will immediately launch your endpoint [PutYourLocalHostAddressHere]/api/values and return an array of values: ["value1","value2"].

 #### Publish your Web Application to Azure
 We need to push this simple API using the publishing feature in Visual Studio.
 You can find out how this works [here](https://docs.microsoft.com/en-us/visualstudio/deployment/quickstart-deploy-to-azure?view=vs-2019).

 Once published, note down the URL that you get from Azure.
 This is important for the custom connector definition later on.
 You have to note down the following information:

-- Your Azure host: [YourAzureHostAddress]
+- Your Azure host: [PutYourAzureHostAddressHere]
-- Your REST endpoint for the Values API: [YourAzureHostAddress]/api/values
+- Your REST endpoint for the Values API: [PutYourAzureHostAddressHere]/api/values

 ## 2) Create the custom connector in Flow
 Login to your Microsoft Flow interface and choose the *Custom Connectors* option in the menu.